Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Lesson - damage, evil eye.

-Obsolete words are special group words that, for one reason or another, are not used in modern speech.
-They fall into two categories - historicism and archaism.
+Outdated words are special group words that, for one reason or another, are not used in modern speech.
+They are divided into two categories - historicisms and archaisms.
 Both of these groups are similar to each other, but still have several significant differences.

 These include words denoting special things, positions, phenomena that have ceased to exist in modern world, but took place earlier.
-An example of such words is a boyar, voivode, petitioner, estate.
-They do not have synonyms in the modern language, and you can find out their meaning only from an explanatory dictionary.
-Basically, such obsolete words refer to the description of everyday life, culture, economy, hierarchy, military and political relations of ancient times.
+An example of such words is boyar, voivode, petitioner, estate.
+They do not have synonyms in modern language, and you can only find out their meaning from an explanatory dictionary.
+Basically, such outdated words refer to the description of life, culture, economy, hierarchy, military and political relations of ancient times.

-So, for example, petition is: 1) bow with the forehead touching the ground; or 2) a written request.
-A steward is a courtier who is one degree lower than the boyar, who usually served at the boyar or royal table.
+So, for example, petitioning is: 1) bowing with the forehead touching the ground; or 2) written request.
+Stolnik is a courtier, one degree lower than a boyar, who usually served at the boyar or royal table.

-Most of all, outdated historicism words are found among the names associated with military themes, as well as those related to household items and clothing: chain mail, visor, redoubt, pishchal, endova, prosak, armyak, sevalka, camisole.
+Most outdated historicism words are found among names related to military themes, as well as those related to household items and clothing: chain mail, visor, redoubt, arquebus, valley, prosak, armyak, seeder, camisole.

-Currently, one of the many groups of historicisms are those that arose during the formation of the USSR: food detachment, Budyonnovtsy, educational program, commander, NEP, disenfranchised, NEPman, Makhnovist, surplus appropriation.
+Currently, one of the numerous groups of historicisms are those that arose during the formation of the USSR: food detachment, Budyonnovets, educational program, committee of the poor, NEP, lichenets, NEPman, Makhnovets, food surplus.

 Archaisms

-Obsolete languages are distinguished into another large group - archaisms.
-They are, in fact, a subgroup of historicisms - they also include words that have become obsolete.
-But their main difference is that they can be replaced by synonyms, which are common and used today words.
-Here are the bows, right hand, loins, verses, tug, ramen.
-Accordingly, their modern counterparts are cheeks, right arm, lower back, poetry, sadness, shoulders.
+Obsolete languages are classified into another broad group - archaisms.
+They, in fact, are a subgroup of historicisms - they also include words that have fallen out of use.
+But their main difference is that they can be replaced by synonyms, which are common words used today.
+Here are the cheeks, right hand, loins, verses, tightness, ramen.
+Accordingly, their modern analogues are cheeks, right arm, lower back, poetry, sadness, shoulders.

 There are several basic differences between archaism and its synonym.
 They may differ: